defarbs/defarbs.github.io/_posts/2019-08-05-htb-fortune.md

 nfsuser:*:1002:1002::/home/nfsuser:/usr/sbin/authpf
 ```

 Well, well, well...
 It would appear we have three different users here.
 They are `charlie`, `bob`, and `nfsuser`.
 Immediately, `nfsuser` appears interesting to me given the naming convention.
 The username `nfsuser` can easily be attributed to an `nfs share`!
-Now, this is great and all, but I still don't know how to access these users, nor am I able to add my own `ssh` keys..
+Now, this is great and all, but I still don't know how to access these users, nor am I able to add my own `ssh` keys...
+I was able to `ping` myself at this point, but couldn't manage to get a shell back.
-<p><br></p>

-I was able to `ping` myself at this point, but couldn't manage get a shell back.
 <p><br></p>

 However, I did some snooping around and discovered some files in the user `bob`'s home directory (`/home/bob`).
 There was one cert file (`intermediate.cert.pem`) and one key file (`intermediate.key.pem`), which can be converted to a PKCS12 certificate.
 I used `openssl` to create the certificate, like so: